-Key relationships Donors to Medical Sciences; Heads of Department and Heads of Administration and Finance for both Psychiatry and the Nuffield Department of Clinical Neurosciences (NDCN); Head of Development - Medical Sciences; senior members of Development and Alumni Engagement; external volunteers and members of advisory committees; senior academics and administrative staff as appropriate within the Medical Sciences Division; Members of the Medical Sciences fundraising team and other members of the Development and Alumni Relations teams across the collegiate University.
-Purpose To develop relationships and solicit principal and major gift donations from high net- worth individuals globally.
-The post-holder will be responsible for fundraising primarily for the Department of Psychiatry and NDCN within the Medical Sciences Division with a focus on Neuroscience (encompassing Mental Health and Neurological Disease).
+Key relationships: Head of Development - Medical Sciences; select Heads of Department and Heads of Administration and Finance; external volunteers and members of advisory committees as appropriate; senior academics and administrative staff as appropriate within the Medical Sciences Division; Members of the Medical Sciences fundraising team and other members of the Development and Alumni Relations teams across the collegiate University alongside to select Donors to Medical Sciences.
+Purpose: To develop relationships and solicit principal and major gift donations from high net- worth individuals globally.